featherbread/magic-mirror/README.md

 transformations during the copy process, such as mirroring only a subset of the platforms in a multi-platform source image.

+**Magic Mirror is not actively maintained.** While it is not known to have any correctness issues (e.g. corrupting the contents of images that it mirrors), it is known to have implementation deficiencies that limit its effectiveness in certain use cases (for example, treating HTTP 429 responses as hard errors rather than backing off and retrying).
+It is provided in the hope that it may be useful as a reference or basis for other work.

 ## Usage

 ### Copy Specs